-One of the best and easiest weeknight meals of all time: Whole30 Chicken Fajita Stuffed Peppers!
-Bell peppers are gently broiled and stuffed with tender chicken, cauliflower rice (that’s right, no rice!), fresh pico and avocado.
-This recipe is Paleo, Gluten Free AND family-friendly!
+This Chicken Fajita Stuffed Peppers recipe is one of the best and easiest healthy weeknight meals of all time!
+Bell peppers are gently broiled and stuffed with tender chicken, cauliflower rice, fresh pico and avocado.
+This recipe is Whole30, Paleo, Gluten Free AND family-friendly!

-- Use a rotisserie chicken.
-Whole Foods and Fresh Market both offer Whole30 compliant rotisserie chicken, and I’d be willing to bet a lot of other grocers do too.
+- Use store-bought rotisserie chicken.
+Whole Foods and Fresh Market both offer Whole30 compliant rotisserie chicken, and I’d be willing to bet a lot of other grocers do too!
+Of course any leftover chicken or cooked chicken will work great.

 - Use frozen cauliflower rice.
-It will save you the hassle and mess of doing it yourself, and I think it usually turns out better anyway.
+It will save you the hassle and mess of doing it yourself, and I think it usually turns out great.
 I included directions on how to make your own cauliflower rice below, if you’d prefer that!

 Avoiding Food Boredom on the Whole30